Unlock Italian 🇮🇹 Vocabulary with Italian-English Cognates: Italian Words You Already Know!

 What Are Italian-English Cognates? | Cosa sono le parole affini?

-Italian-English cognates are words that exist in both English and Italian, share a common origin (usually Latin or Greek), and often look, sound, and mean the same (or almost the same) thing.
+Italian–English cognates are words that exist in both English and Italian, share a common origin (usually Latin or Greek), and often look, sound, and mean the same (or almost the same) thing.
+See the definition of cognate for the linguistic background.

 Take a look: